bretsw/bretsw.github.io/content/cv.md

 - *Applying the QM Rubric.* Quality Matters.
 (2022).
 - *Data Science: Foundations Using R.* Coursera.
 (2017-2020).
-- *Methods for Analyzing and Modeling Textual Data.* Summer School Series on Methods for Computational Social Science.
+- *Methods for Analyzing & Modeling Textual Data.* Summer School Series on Methods for Computational Social Science.
 (2018).
 - *Game Design and Facilitation.* The Thiagi Group.
 (2012).